 These specialized tube feeders have small, narrow feeding ports to control the flow of Nyjer for economical feeding.
 Finch tube feeders may have a single tube with only a few feeding ports, but because many Nyjer-loving finches travel in large flocks, larger or multi-tube feeders with more ports can accommodate a greater number of birds.
 Some tubes have convertible feeding ports that can be rotated or moved depending on the type of seed offered, including small ports for Nyjer.
-Perches on finch tubes may be either above or below the feeding ports, since many finches are adept at feeding upside down and this can discourage other birds from usurping the Nyjer.
+Perches on finch tubes may be either above or below the feeding ports since many finches are adept at feeding upside down and this can discourage other birds from usurping the Nyjer.

 - Mesh Feeders

 Because many finches are acrobatic feeders, open mesh feeders are popular designs for feeding Nyjer.
 These feeders have a plastic or metal mesh that forms the body of the feeder and allows the birds to cling directly to the feeding surface while they pluck seeds through other holes in the mesh.
 Conventional tube shapes are popular for mesh feeders, or more aesthetic designs such as balls or angled surfaces can accommodate higher numbers of birds.
-These feeders lack any designated feeding ports or perches, since the birds cling to and directly feed from the surface.
+These feeders lack any designated feeding ports or perches since the birds cling to and directly feed on the surface.

 - Sock Feeders